BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

     never spawn, previously.
   * Zarpedon's Chest (from the mission The Secret Chamber) has been improved to pull from the epic chest pools.
+  * The laser gun chest in the mission Picking Up The Pieces has been buffed to contain blue-rarity lasers instead of white.
 * Boss drop pools are generally improved, and bosses are guaranteed to drop as many items from their unique drop pool as are in that pool. *(needs testing)*
   * Bosses with just a single unique drop will therefore be guaranteed to drop